 The ability to save documents to the cloud and access them on any device has dramatically reduced the amount of printing in recent years.
 Still, you probably need to print documents every now and then.
 In that case, adding a printer to your MacBook Pro is necessary.

-You can add a printer to your Macbook Pro by plugging it in with a USB cable, or you can add it wirelessly with WPS or an IP address in System Preferences.
+You can add a printer to your Macbook Pro by plugging it in with a USB cable, or you can add it wirelessly with WPS or an IP address in System Preferences (System Settings on macOS Ventura and above).
 And with just some minor steps, you’ll be printing from your MacBook Pro in no time.

 I’m Jon, a Mac jack-of-all-trades and owner of a 2019 Macbook Pro.
 Over the years, I’ve connected plenty of printers to Macs and put together this detailed guide to show you how.